glorylo/Joyride/docs/GettingStarted.md

     }
    ```

    Update SpecflowHooks with the appropriate new app.

 9. The first spec is created for you under Specs\FirstSpec.feature.
-Add the appropriate tag, either @andrioid or @ios.
+Add the appropriate tag, either @android or @ios.
    ```gherkin
    # Comment out and add the appropriate tag for your platform
    # @android or @ios